-Valuation Date June 30, 2019
+Valuation Date June 30, 2020

-Measurement Date June 30, 2020
+Measurement Date June 30, 2021

 Actuarial Cost Method Entry Age Normal, used to measure the Total OPEB liability

-Discount Rate 2.45%
+Discount Rate 1.92%

 Inflation Rate 2.25%

 Projected Salary Increases 2.75% - 7.17%

-Healthcare Cost Trend Rates Actual trend used for fiscal year 2020.
-For fiscal years on and after 2021, trend starts at 8.25% for non-Medicare cost and post-Medicare costs, and gradually decreases to an ultimate trend of 4.25%.
-There is no addition al trend rate adjustment due to the repeal of the Excise Tax.
+Healthcare Cost Trend Rates Actual trend used for fiscal year 2022.
+For fiscal years on and after 2023, trend starts at 8.00% for non-Medicare cost and post-Medicare costs,

 Retirees' Share of Benefit-Related Costs Healthcare premium rates for members depend on the date of retirement and the years of service earned at retirement.
 Members who retire before January 1, 1998, are eligible for single coverage at no cost to the member.
 Members who retire after January 1, 1998, are eligible for single coverage provided they pay a portion of the premium equal to 5% for each year of service under 20 years.
 Eligible dependents receive coverage provided they pay 100% of the required dependent premium.
 Premiums for plan years 2019 and 2020 are based on actual premiums.
 Premiums after 2020 were projected based on the same healthcare cost trend rates applied to per capita claim costs.

-The demographic assumptions and economic assumptions used in the OPEB valuation are consistent with those used in the June 30, 2020, pension valuations for GARS, JRS, SERS, TRS, and SURS as follows:
+The demographic assumptions and economic assumptions used in the OPEB valuation are consistent with those used in the June 30, 2021, pension valuations for GARS, JRS, SERS, TRS, and SURS as follows:

-General Employees and retirees Proposed Mortality Table Male Set Back Years Female Set Back Years Male Scaling Factor Female Scaling Factor Pre-retirement Pub-2010 General Employee, sex distinct 2 1 89% 95% Post-retirement Pub-2020 Gemral Healthy Retiree sex distinct 0 (1) 111% 111%
+General Employees and retirees Proposed Mortality Table Male Set Back Years Female Set Back Years Male Scaling Factor Female Scaling Factor Pre-retirement Pub-2010 General Employee, sex distinct 2 1 89% 95% Post-retirement Pub-2010 General Healthy Retiree sex distinct 0 (1) 111% 111%